mransan/ocaml-protoc/doc/protobuf_ocaml_mapping.md

 ##### [Message](https://developers.google.com/protocol-buffers/docs/proto#simple)

-Message are encoded as OCaml `records` with all fields mutable.
+Message are compiled to OCaml `records` with all fields mutable, while `oneof` fields are compiled to OCaml variant.

+**Oneof optimization**

 Note that if the protobuf message only contains a single `oneof` field then a single `variant` will be generated.
 This simplify greatly the generated code; for instance: